xebialabs/xl-up-blueprint/.github/pull_request_template.md

 ## Definition of Done

 **General**
- - [ ] Branch is up-to-date with beta
  - [ ] Blueprint can be tested by Jenkins
  - [ ] Code is reviewed and tested by someone else in the team